OlivierLD/raspberry-coffee/NMEA-multiplexer/getstarted.md

 If the previous command goes well, we are ready for the first tests.

 ## Serial ?
-Let us do  test with a Serial (USB) GPS, like [this one](https://www.amazon.com/Onyehn-Navigation-External-Receiver-Raspberry/dp/B07GJGSZB9/ref=sr_1_5?crid=AXIK022XF9XZ&dchild=1&keywords=usb+gps+dongle&qid=1614448258&sprefix=USB+GPS%2Caps%2C217&sr=8-5).
+Let us do a test with a Serial (USB) GPS, like [this one](https://www.amazon.com/Onyehn-Navigation-External-Receiver-Raspberry/dp/B07GJGSZB9/ref=sr_1_5?crid=AXIK022XF9XZ&dchild=1&keywords=usb+gps+dongle&qid=1614448258&sprefix=USB+GPS%2Caps%2C217&sr=8-5).
 The first thing to do is to know what serial port to read.
 To do so, unplug the GPS from its USB port, and in a terminal, type
 ```
 $ ls -l /dev/tty* > before.txt
 ```
-Then plug your GPS in its USB port on the Raspberry Pi, give it a couple of seconds to get recognized, and type
+Now plug your GPS in its USB port on the Raspberry Pi, give it a couple of seconds to get recognized, and type
 ```
 $ ls -l /dev/tty* > after.txt
 ```